natenka/pyneng-book-en/docs/source/book/additional_info/naming_conventions/underscore_names.rst

 Underscore in names
 ----------------------

 In Python, underscores at the beginning or at the end of a name indicates special names.
-Most often it’s just an arrangement but sometimes it actually affects object behavior.
+Most often it's just an arrangement but sometimes it actually affects object behavior.

 Underscore in name
 ~~~~~~~~~~~~~~~~~~~~~